 34-20G-95.
-[Effective January 1, 2022] Administration of medical cannabis to students.
+[Effective July 1, 2022] Administration of medical cannabis to students.

 The Department of Education and the department shall establish policy to allow students who are medical cannabis cardholders to have their medicine administered in school in accordance with their physician's recommendation.
-This policy shall be implemented the first day of the new school year following passage of this chapter no later than the first day of the 2022-2023 school year.
-The departments shall implement substantively-identical_similar_provisions to Colorado Revised Statute 22-1-119.3 as of January 1, 2019.
+This policy shall be implemented the first day of the new school year following passage of this chapter.
+The departments shall implement substantively identical provisions to Colorado Revised Statute 22-1-119.3 as of January 1, 2019.